red-machine-games/raw-markdown-documentation/docs/api/socialNetwork.md

 # Social network things

-Mechanism for acceptance of in-apps inside of VK.com and OK.ru websites is presented.
-Cases are similar among these two networks: you should provide them a **url of service callback** that be accessed by their backends.
-E.g. if we have a project with id `superstudio-game` and `dev` environment - we should provide url
+The mechanism for acceptance of in-apps inside of VK.com and OK.ru websites is presented.
+Cases are similar among these two networks: you should provide them a **URL of service callback** that be accessed by their backends.
+E.g. if we have a project with id `superstudio-game` and `dev` environment - we should provide URL

  > _https://superstudio-game-dev.gbln.app/api/v0/vkJobs.vkServiceCallback_